 BitTrustIRA.com is a platform that connects consumers to qualified custodians, digital wallets and cryptocurrency exchanges.
 The company is not a custodian, is not a digital wallet and is not an exchange.

 Self-directed investments processed through BitTrust IRA have not been endorsed by the IRS or any government or regulatory agency.
 The IRS does not review, approve, or endorse any investments, including cryptocurrency in an IRA.

 BitTrustIRA.com facilitates the self-directed transfer from an existing IRA to Kingdom Trust.
-Kingdom Trust is a non-fiduciary trust company, registered and regulated in the state of South Dakota as a non-depository trust company.
-Kingdom Trust is a passive, non-discretionary custodian that does not provide, promote, endorse, or sell investment products and does not endorse or promote any individual investment advisor or investment sponsor.
-Kingdom Trust complies with IRS regulations regarding retirement accounts.
+Kingdom Trust is an independent qualified custodian under the Investment Advisers Act of 1940, as amended, and 26 USC 408.
+Kingdom Trust is registered and regulated in the state of South Dakota and does not provide, promote, endorse or sell investment products and does not endorse or promote any individual investment advisor or investment sponsor.

 *BitTrustIRA.com offers a $1 Million Consumer Protection insurance policy that covers consumers on the transactional side from any internal cases of fraud or theft.
 BitTrustIRA.com is not FDIC-insured and is not a bank.

 Cryptocurrencies are very speculative investments and involve a high degree of risk.
 Investors must have the financial ability, sophistication/experience and willingness to bear the risks of an investment, and a potential total loss of their investment.
 See Risk Disclosures.